 - 14.5.
-Should the customer disagree with comments by CenterPoint Energy, the customer shall send a letter to the CenterPoint Energy designated representative explaining why revisions are not necessary. - 14.6.
+Should the customer disagree with comments by CenterPoint Energy, the customer shall notify the CenterPoint Energy designated representative explaining why revisions are not necessary. - 14.6.
 Once all issues are resolved, the final set of drawings shall be marked "For Construction."
 After, the substation is energized a PDF electronic file of each of the drawings indicated in Sub-Article 14.1 of this specification, "As Built" drawings of the substation shall be sent to the CenterPoint Energy designated representative within 90 days.

-15. EQUIPMENT INSTALLATION
+15. EOUIPMENT INSTALLATION